Kia Carens: Fourth generation (KY; 2021)

-The fourth-generation Carens was revealed in India on 16 December 2021.
+The fourth-generation Carens was first unveiled in India on 16 December 2021.

 It was developed under the codename "KY".
 Based on a stretched Seltos/Hyundai Creta platform, it is mainly marketed for India and other emerging markets as opposed to previous generations.
-Instead of the previous generations' compact MPV configuration, the fourth-generation model is configured as a compact crossover.
 It is marketed by Kia as a "recreational vehicle" (RV) with 6-seater and 7-seater configurations offered and was developed with an emphasis on space for third-row seat occupants.

 The model shared the same powertrain and gearbox options as the Indian-made Seltos, consisting of two petrol engines and one diesel engine.
-The petrol engines are 1.5-litre naturally aspirated engine that makes 115 PS paired with six-speed manual transmission or CVT, and a 1.4-liter Smartstream turbocharged engine that produces 140 PS paired with six-speed manual transmission or a seven-speed dual-clutch transmission.
+The petrol engines are 1.5-litre naturally aspirated engine that makes 115 PS paired with six-speed manual transmission or CVT, and a 1.4-litre Smartstream turbocharged engine that produces 140 PS paired with six-speed manual transmission or a seven-speed dual-clutch transmission.
 The diesel engine is a 1.5-litre U-Line unit that produces 115 PS paired with six-speed manual transmission or six-speed torque-converter automatic.

-In Indonesia, the fourth-generation Carens was first shown at the Gaikindo Jakarta Auto Week on 12 March 2022, and launched at the 29th Gaikindo Indonesia International Auto Show on 11 August 2022.
-The sole Premiere grade is offered with either a 1.5-litre petrol engine with CVT, or a 1.4-litre turbocharged petrol engine with 7-speed DCT.
-The latter has a 6-seater configuration with captain seats.

-The Vietnamese-market Carens was launched on 11 November 2022, it is offered in four grades: Deluxe (6-speed manual and IVT), Luxury (IVT), Premium (7-speed DCT or 6-speed automatic) and Signature (7-speed DCT or 6-speed automatic).
-Like the ones on the Indian market, the Vietnamese-market Carens are available with three engines: The 1.5-litre naturally aspirated gasoline engine which is available on the Deluxe and Luxury grades, the 1.4-liter Smartstream turbocharged gasoline engine and the 1.5-litre U-Line diesel engine which is available on both Premium and Signature grades.
-Like other Kia models, it is assembled locally at THACO Kia manufacturing facility in Chu Lai Province.